 I know and I believe it was my fault as I was too busy making a living, but what can I do?
 I had to!
 Her dad left us when she was seven, and ever since then, I had been working double to make sure she gets the same opportunity as other kids.
 I don’t want her to pity herself and feel the absence of her dad.

 One day, I was called to the principal’s office because she was failing.
-Her adviser said she’s afraid she’s not going to move up if she continues to misbehave.
+Her adviser said my teen’s afraid she’s not going to move up if she continues to misbehave.
 I then said to myself, “I don’t want this life for her, and I know where this is heading.
 I love her so much, and I’m her only parent.
 I have to do everything in my power to wean her from this path.”

 Her adviser and I then discussed the things we could do to help my daughter, and I really appreciated her concern.
 She advised me about bringing my daughter to counseling.
 Maybe she could benefit from it.
-I listened to her and browsed the internet.
+I listened to her and browsed the internet for teen counseling.
 I read through every therapist profile until I thought I found the best person to help my daughter.
 We then visited the clinic and right there and then, the therapist and I set our expectations, and to my relief, I thought that was it.

-I Expect Counseling To Help My Daughter:
+I Expect Teen Counseling To Help My Daughter:

 Understand her worth, that she is too special to waste her life